dotkernel/dot-annotated-services/README.md

 > Even if using dot annotation, the annotated factory will check first if a service name exists with that name.

-You can use the inject annotation on setters too, they will be called at creation time and injected with the configured dependencies.
+You can use the `@Inject` annotation on setters too, they will be called at creation time and injected with the configured dependencies.

 ### Using the AnnotatedRepositoryFactory